 Those are the times that I need to be reminded to connect.
 Even in the few short weeks since the year began, my word has been very helpful.
 I constantly return to it: just a thirty-second pause to get reconnected to my inner self is all I need.
 Whether I’m making a phone call or entering a meeting, reminding myself to connect makes a huge difference in my attitude.
 Getting connected gives me a new perspective on what I’m doing and also allows me to re-approach life with a positive outlook.

-Here are five ways you can bring more connection into your daily life.
+Here are five ways you can bring more connection to your daily life.
 Try them and see how they work for you.

-- Connect with nature.
 This earth is an amazing place.
 Whether you love the deep woods, the park, or the city, it’s all a part of nature.
-Take a hike; go for a long walk with your dog; or maybe make a trip downtown to admire some architecture.
+Take a hike; go for a long walk with your dog, or maybe make a trip downtown to admire some architecture.
 Gaze at the moon.
 Absorb some sunshine or walk in the rain.
 Connect with the world you live in.

 For a related article on mind/body connection, visit here.